simonbengtsson/jsPDF-AutoTable/README.md

 - [Included jsPDF table plugin](https://github.com/MrRio/jsPDF/blob/master/jspdf.plugin.cell.js) No up to date documentation of how to use it (?) and has bugs.
 - [fpdf (php)](http://www.fpdf.org/) and [pdfbox (java)](https://pdfbox.apache.org/) No included table features and have to be used server side.

-### Questions and issues
-If you have questions regarding how to use this plugin, please post on stackoverflow with the `jspdf-autotable` tag and I will try to answer them.
-If you think you have found a problem with the plugin feel free to create an issue on Github.
-However, try to replicate the issue on `codepen` or some similar service first.
-Here is a [codepen](http://codepen.io/someatoms/pen/EjwPEb) with `jspdf` and `jspdf-autotable` included that you can fork.

 ### Contributions
 Contributions are always welcome, especially on open issues.
 If you have something major you want to add or change, please post an issue about it first to discuss it further.
 The workflow for contributing would be something like this: